-The residents of Graf have garbage pickup on Thursdays.
+The residents of Graf have garbage pickup on Tuesdays.
 The cost for garbage pickup is paid for by the Town of Graf.
 Please limit garbage to one 35 gallon container per week.
 Recyclable items should be placed in the Recycle Dumpster located at the end of Lola Lane.
 Please do not put glass in the Recycle Dumpster.
 If you wish, you can take glass bottles/jars to the designated dumpster at Dittmer Recycling located at 1755 Radford Rd.
 Household hazardous waste can be taken to the Dubuque Landfill for proper disposal.

 In case of emergency – call 911.
 Fire and ambulance service is provided by the Epworth Fire Department.
 They will arrive in approximately 10-15 minutes.
 The Town purchased an AED that can be used to save someone having a heart attack.
 The AED is in the pump house on Lola Ln.
 It is easy to use and gives voice instructions during use.
 Use of the AED before the ambulance arrives can greatly increase chances of survival.